Stella Araneta: Miss Colombia

 During the Miss Universe 1960 competition, the swimsuit assigned to her during her national competition was a one piece blue cerulean swimsuit with golden cleavage ornamentation (the other contestants were assigned yellow and pink).
-Ultimately, she competed and won the title for Señorita Colombia, gaining her access to become the national Colombian representative in Miss Universe 1960 (Top 15 Placement) at 6th-Runner up, then to Miss International 1960 (Winner Placement) of which she won against Miss India, Iona Pinto of Maharashtra by a score margin of half a point (0.5).
+Ultimately, she competed and won the title for Señorita Colombia, gaining her access to become the national Colombian representative in Miss Universe 1960 (Top 15 Placement) at 6th-Runner up, then to Miss International 1960 (winner placement) of which she won against Miss India, Iona Pinto of Maharashtra.

 Miss International

-She became Miss Colombia in 1959 and was able to compete in the Miss Universe 1960 pageant held in Miami Beach, Florida placing as a top 15 semi-finalist, at 6th—runner up placement.
+She became Miss Colombia in 1959, and competed in the Miss Universe 1960 pageant held in Miami Beach, Florida placing as a top 15 semi-finalist, at 6th—runner up placement.

 Accordingly, Colombia sent her again as a national representative through the financial patronage of Max Factor cosmetics.
 As part of the promotional entourage group, she was given a tour with Conrad Hilton Sr. at the new renovation of the Beverly Hilton hotel.
 Hilton Sr. himself, jokingly asked Araneta if she would consider marrying his firstborn son and hotel heir Conrad Hilton Jr. in case he divorces again from Patricia McClintock, which consequently occurred in 1965.

 At age 23, she competed in the first Miss International pageant held in Long Beach, California in 1960, becoming the first Miss International, and also the first Latin American titleholder in that line of pageants.
-During the press presentation at the former Lafayette Hotel, Araneta openly declared that she preferred to wear a figure-tight swimsuit that would showcase the pageant body she worked hard to achieve rather than the loose playsuits sponsored by the pageant organizers.
-She won the first evening gown competition out of the three rounds (1/3) at the pageant.
-Her measurements for the swimsuit competition which paved for her victory was recorded at 95—62—95 at exactly 170 centimeters.
+During the press presentation at the former Lafayette Hotel, Araneta openly declared that she preferred to wear a figure-tight swimsuit that would showcase the pageant body she worked hard to achieve, rather than the loose playsuits sponsored by the pageant organizers.
+She won the first evening gown competition out of the three rounds at the pageant.
+Her measurements for the swimsuit competition, which paved the way for her victory, were recorded at 95—62—95 and exactly 170 centimeters tall.
 Ultimately, she won the title and received the following grand total prizes: